-- the visual observation of crack evolution on the speckle images, these observations reveal a crack closure mechanism.
-During this last increment, strain field is also characterized by several new bands of strain localization in the area (figure 9).
-By observing the final microstructure, we can attribute this strain localization to the formation of high angle sub-grain boundaries and kink bands.
-Their likely locations are surrounded by dashed black ellipses in figures 5 and 9 to facilitate the observation.
-In - 20 particular, the two kink bands marked by the top black dashed ellipses seem to be localized at the tips of cracks 2 and 1.
-Please note that crack 1 bottom tip localized in the grain interior strongly coincides with the edge of a high angle subgrain boundary.
-To summarize, by measuring the strain field evolution during the onset of tertiary creep, at the ductile to brittle transition, we were able to follow crack formation close to grain boundaries and within grain interiors, and there consequences on the local strain field.
-Some cracks appear at the side of high strain localization bands, where stress must have concentrated in "hard" - 25 zones for deformation.
-Following crack opening, we observe a strong redistribution of the local strain, with the disappearance of one of the major localization band.
-Besides, we show that stress concentration at crack tips can be efficiently relaxed by dynamic recrystallization mechanisms (nucleation and subgrain boundary formation), and that the stress redistribution induced by crack opening and microstructure changes due to DRX mechanisms can lead to the closure of cracks during the test.
-The occurrence of dynamic recrystallization mechanisms is, here, strongly enhanced by the high homologous temperature - 30 conditions of the experiment.
+To summarize, by measuring the strain field evolution during the onset of tertiary creep, at the ductile-to-brittle transition, we were able to follow crack formation close to grain boundaries and within grain interiors, as well as their consequences on the local strain field.
+Some cracks appear at the side of high strain localization bands, where stress must have concentrated in "hard" zones for deformation.
+Following the crack opening, we observe a strong redistribution of the local strain, with the disappearance of one of the major localization band.
+Additionally, we show that stress concentration at the crack tips can be efficiently relaxed by dynamic recrystallization mechanisms (nucleation and sub-grain boundary formation), and that the stress redistribution induced by crack opening and microstructure changes due to DRX mechanisms can lead to the closure of cracks during the test.
+The occurrence of dynamic recrystallization mechanisms is here strongly enhanced by the high homologous temperature conditions of the experiment.